canonical/microceph/docs/snap/reference/smb.rst

 Runtime services
 ----------------

-A managed cluster with multiple members runs these snap services on every selected member:
+A managed cluster runs these snap services on every selected member, including when only one member remains:

 ``microceph.smbd``
    Serves SMB clients and accesses CephFS through ``vfs_ceph_new``.